 Increases Working Capital

 If you’re a new business owner, you may depend on a bank loan to pay for your daily operations.
 If your customers pay you sooner, however, you may be able to increase working capital and avoid going this route.
-Remember, it’s better to be in debt to your clients who don’t charge interest than a financial institution who will.
+Remember, it’s better to be in debt to your clients who don’t charge interest than to a financial institution that will.

 Satisfies Your Customers

 Believe it or not, many customers prefer to make upfront payments.
-Doing so allows them to manage their own cash flow and shows that they’re serious about your offerings.
+Doing so allows them to manage their cash flow and shows that they’re serious about your offerings.
 If you offer prepayment discounts, they may also save some money.

 Conclusion: Be Sure to Deliver to Your Customers